- “I am doing what I can so long as I have a breath to correct a grossly unjust situation.”

 Because the local hospital in Palestine was not equipped to treat Nikki, she was transported on life support to Dallas Children’s Hospital, where her case was referred to a child abuse pediatrician.
 This doctor did not review Nikki’s medical history; she spoke only to law enforcement and the maternal grandparents who insisted Nikki had been “totally well.”
 Upon reviewing Nikki’s CT scans, she saw no fractures of any kind and no neck injuries, but she saw the triad of conditions she considered to be a certain indicator of SBS.
 The doctor “diagnosed” violent shaking as the one and only possible cause.
 She then gave an affidavit about her SBS diagnosis to law enforcement, who arrested Mr. Roberson before Nikki’s autopsy was even performed.

 The medical examiner who conducted the autopsy did not have any information about Nikki’s extensive medical history.
-She was also not aware of the CT scans, which showed a single, minor impact on the back right of Nikki’s head (consistent with Mr. Roberson’s report of a fall), nor did she have Nikki’s toxicology results, which would have shown toxic levels of Phenergan.
+She was also not aware of the CT scans, which showed a single, minor impact on the back right of Nikki’s head (consistent with Mr. Roberson’s report of a fall), nor did she have Nikki’s toxicology results, which would have shown toxic levels of Phenergan still in Nikki’s system.

-7. Mr. Roberson deserves a fair shot at justice before it’s too late.
+8. Mr. Roberson deserves a fair shot at justice before he is executed on Oct.
+17.

 The trial court ignored new evidence from six expert witnesses and rubber-stamped the prosecution’s 17-page proposed findings of fact and conclusions of law, which relied almost exclusively on the outdated scientific evidence introduced at the 2003 trial and conducted when the medical establishment accepted unquestioningly that the triad of intracranial conditions observed in Nikki could be used to “diagnose” shaking and abuse.

-While the State has not yet sought a new execution date, his life is still in jeopardy.
+Now that the State has sought an Oct.
+17 execution date, his life is in jeopardy.
 Mr. Roberson has never had a true chance at justice in this case — his federal right to due process and a fair trial were violated by the State’s introduction of false and misleading forensic science.
-Actual science — supported by studies and empirical testing — has exposed that no crime occurred here.
+Actual science — supported by studies, empirical testing, and a holistic reexamination of the autopsy and Nikki’s medical history — has exposed that no crime occurred here.

 Leave a Reply